A comprehensive, searchable PA School Database

 - Continue receiving supplemental applications.

-- Interviews begin in July or August at some schools.
+- Interviews begin as early as June at some schools.

-- Stay in contact with schools you are waitlisted at.
+- Stay in contact with schools you are waitlisted at to update them about your activities and accomplishments.

 - Begin PA school!